-10. All General Permit requirements remain in effect until the Notice of Termination is approved.
+III.H.8.
+All General Permit requirements remain in effect until the Notice of Termination is approved.
 The Legally Responsible Person will be notified through SMARTS communication when the discharger’s General Permit coverage and corresponding WDID number are terminated.

 IV.
 Permit Requirements